 - Choose your name. “joke-bot” would be appropriate

-- Add a description.
-“My awesome and funny joke bot” or something less cocky
+- Add a description. “my awesome and funny joke bot”

 - You can set up to 6 topics to improve your bot training.
 Topics are keywords that can define your bot like “fashion”, “games” or “jobs”.